Mint Chocolate Chip Fudge [Video]

 Mint Chocolate Chip Fudge:

-• Combine the white chocolate and condensed milk in a large, microwave safe bowl.
+• Combine the white chocolate and condensed milk in a large, microwave-safe bowl.

 • Stir well until smooth, add a few drops of gel food color and the mint extract.
 Stir using a spatula until well combined and the color has been distributed equally.

-• Pour mixture into the lined pan over the cooled brownies, top with 1 cup of mini chocolate chips.
+• Pour mixture into the lined pan over the cooled brownies, and top with 1 cup of mini chocolate chips.
 Slightly press the mini chocolate chips into the fudge and refrigerate for at least 1 hour before serving.

-• Run a knife thru the sides of the pan without parchment paper, lift the dessert out of the pan, place on a cutting board and using a sharp knife cut in into squares.
+• Run a knife through the sides of the pan, lift the dessert out of the pan, place it on a cutting board, and using a sharp knife cut it into squares.
+Clean the knife a few times as brownie bites may stick to it.

 • The fudge can be stored at room temperature for 3-4 days.
+Enjoy!

 Video